Shamanic practice holds that living in accordance with nature is medicine, and that people are capable of receiving wisdom,

 "I could have stayed silently in this state for eternity." -- An experienced sitter

-Ceremonies take place every Sunday evening at 6:00 PM .
-(Minimum circle size = 2; maximum = 8 .)
+Ceremonies take place every Sunday evening at sunset until midnight.
+(Circle size = 2 to 8 .)
 All participants are required to submit for pre-approval an APPLICATION FORM,